Dmusk/Dmusk/README.md

-# Hi there, I'm Aarush Rutkia 👋
+# Hi there, I'm Aadarsh Wadile 👋

 I am a **Computer Science Graduate** and **Data Engineer at Quantiphi**.
 I specialize in building end-to-end data pipelines, cloud architectures, and intelligent software systems.
 My core expertise sits at the intersection of **Data Engineering, Cloud Infrastructure, Generative AI, Computer Vision, and Full-Stack Development**.